saurabhrpi/startup-ecosystem-intelligence/README.md

 ## TBD:

 - Figuring out the data sources.
-- Clarifying the ambiguity around target user persona.
+- Clarify the ambiguity around target user persona.
+- Clarify the price point of product.

 ## 🤝 Contributing